Jayraj-333-ML-AI-DRL/InvoiceInsight-Harnessing-Gemini-Pro-Vision-LLM-for-Extraction/README.md

 # MultiLanguage Invoice Extractor

-This is a Streamlit web application designed to extract information from invoices using a pre-trained generative AI model provided by GenAI.
+This is a Streamlit web application designed to extract information from invoices using a pre-trained generative AI model provided by GenAI or OpenAI.
 The application allows users to upload an image of an invoice and provide a prompt, and then the model generates a response based on the image and prompt.

 ## Setup